val-pin/adam-p-markdown/Development-Notes.md

 * Add a visual cue as to what action took place.
 Sometimes converts and reverts may be a little surprising if the user's selection is off.
 And sometimes their viewport won't show the entirety of what change occurred.

-* I've talked to at least one person who wants Markdown Here to be able to unrender an email *after it's sent*.
-This would allow him to modify and re-send it, or allow his recipients to modify and send it.
-  * This is a bit tricky, since all webmail clients (not Thunderbird) strip the `data-md-original` attribute from the `markdown-here-wrapper` element.
-  * Idea: base64-encode the original MD, then set it as an inline-data `src` attribute for a very small inline image.
-The image won't display properly, of course, but the data will be intact and extractable.

 * Briefly highlight rendered and reverted blocks/ranges.
   * Probably use [CSS transitions](https://developer.mozilla.org/en/CSS/CSS_transitions).
   * I started this in the `transitions` branch, but wasn't thrilled with how it worked.
 Might come back to it, though...